Trooping the Colour: Arrival of the sovereign

 Preceding the sovereign, senior members of the royal family arrive in barouches to view the ceremony from a central first floor window in the Duke of Wellington's former office in Horse Guards Building.
 This procession turns at the Guards Memorial, and No. 3 Guard has opened ranks to allow their carriages to pass through.

 Preceded by the Sovereign's Escort, the King (Colonel-in-Chief) will journey from Buckingham Palace down the Mall, on horseback.
-Directly behind the King in the Royal Procession ride the Royal Colonels—the Prince of Wales (Welsh Guards) and the Princess Royal (Blues and Royals), —who are followed by the non-royal Colonels of Regiments (those of the Coldstream Guards and the Life Guards).
+Directly behind the King in the Royal Procession ride the Royal Colonels— William, Prince of Wales (Welsh Guards), Prince Edward, Duke of Edinburgh (Scots Guards), Anne, Princess Royal (The Blues and Royals).
+In a carriage behind the procession ride Queen Camilla (Grenadier Guards) and Catherine, Princess of Wales (Irish Guards) – who are followed by the non-royal Colonels of Regiments (those of the Coldstream Guards and The Life Guards).
 Other officers of the Household Division and of the Royal Household follow, all mounted, including the Master of the Horse, the Major-General commanding the Household Division with his chief of staff and aide-de-camp, Silver Stick-in-Waiting, the regimental adjutants and a number of the King's equerries.
+As the King passes by the Colour of the unit being trooped, he salutes it.

 As the King arrives, the Royal Standard is prepared to be released and flown from the roof of Horse Guards.
-The King will salute the Queen Consort (colonel of the Grenadier Guards) who is at a window above Horseguards and then will alight at the Saluting Base to start the ceremonies.
+The King then will alight at the Saluting Base to start the ceremonies.

-The field officer commences the parade with the command: "Guards - Royal Salute - Present Arms!" and the national anthem (God Save The King) is played by the Household Division's Foot Guards Massed Bands, led by the senior director of music of the Household Division.
+The field officer commences the parade with the command: "Guards – Royal Salute – Present Arms!" and the national anthem (God Save The King) is played by the Household Division's Foot Guards Massed Bands, led by the senior director of music of the Household Division.
 Simultaneously, the Royal Standard is formally released and flies from the Horse Guards flagpole.